andre-st/dotfiles/GAMING.md

 		or regulatoy thing (eager loading prices)
 		or just more complex than a central DB (similar to real-time bidding for single online-ads)
 	- apparently stressed servers (website in browser on desktop-pc sometimes HTTP 500 error)
+	- dekudeals.com often recommended if you want to browse and be made aware of nice deals
 - high games prices (on every platform), but often good deals in eshop
 	- the device itself is said to be a losing proposition for Nintendo, and the money will then be earned from the ecosystem